Grafana monitoring with Docker. Part 2 - Traces with Tempo

 }

-and wee see in its logging its is working
+and we see in its logging its working

 > starting app-traces